nightlybuilds-net/Xam.Forms.GraceLoader/README.md

 ## How it works
-You simply have to bind GraceLoader **IsVisible** to a bool property which you set before and after a time consuming blocking event, such as http call or some complex task operations.
+You simply have to bind GraceLoader **IsVisible** property to a bool property which you set before and after a time consuming blocking event, such as http call or some complex task operations.
 By setting **Type** property you can choose the loader style and even define a custom one.
 Below there's an example of a Square GraceLoader without image.
 To set an image just set **ImageUri** property, as shown in the [example projects](https://github.com/nightlybuilds-net/Xam.Forms.GraceLoader/tree/develop/Xam.Forms.GraceLoader/Xam.Forms.Example).

     <graceLoader:GraceLoaderView
 	    Grid.Row="0"